pseudoyim/car_code/README.md

 ```
 If this fails, just create a conda environment with the specs listed in `environment.yml` and activate it.
 This terminal window will be the "server".

 3. Turn on your car and open up Terminal on there.
 The bash script in there will automatically display the Pi's IP address.
 Open up another terminal window on your laptop and `ssh` into your Pi.
-This terminal window (i.e. your Pi) will be the "client".
+This terminal window (i.e. your Pi) will be the **"client"**.
 ```
 ssh pi@<IP address of your Pi>
 ```